 The Baby Café concept is flexible and can be adapted to accommodate different community profiles.

-Baby Café drop-ins may be facilitated by suitably qualified midwives, health visitors, lactation consultants and there are now opportunities for breastfeeding counsellors from the voluntary breastfeeding organisations and other healthcare practitioners to become more involved through the Baby Café Local project.
+Baby Café drop-ins may be facilitated by suitably qualified midwives, health visitors, lactation consultants, breastfeeding counsellors from the voluntary breastfeeding organisations and other healthcare practitioners.
 Many Baby Cafés have peer supporters on hand and some operate their own peer supporter training programmes.

-Funding can come from a variety of sources such as NHS Trusts, Health and Social Care Trusts, Healthboards, Local Healthcare Copoeratives, Sure Start programmes, community funds or grants.
+Funding can come from a variety of sources such as NHS Trusts, Health and Social Care Trusts, Healthboards, Local Healthcare Cooperatives, Sure Start programmes, community funds or grants.

 Locations vary from church halls and community centres to a mobile minibus!